Are the cities of South Africa water scarce?

 • Are the inhabitants willing to use shower and bath water for toilets and even the garden?

-My thoughts are that the underground reservoir should be at least 4 metres in diameter and 2m deep.
+My thoughts are that the underground reservoir should be at least 2 metres in radius and 2m deep.
 The cost of making it larger is relatively small in comparison with the increased benefits.

 Are the cities of South Africa water scarce?
 Some like Cape Town certainly are with a very large population to serve, low annual rainfall and 6 dry months.
 The demand is high in the long hot summers and the supply low.

-We would posit that homes on the eastern seaboard and even Gauteng should be able to supply all or most of their needs.
-The supply is more than adequate in the wet summers though the demand is increasing all the time around Johannesburg; according to Stats SA the number of people increased by over one million in just five years from 2016 to 2021.
+We would posit that homes on the eastern seaboard and even Gauteng should be able to satisfy all or most of their needs.
+The supply is more than adequate in the wet summers though the demand is increasing all the time around Johannesburg; according to Stats SA the number of people has risen by over one million in just five years from 2016 to 2021.

 Underground reservoir ten years later